 REST API Create Certificate

-Create CertificateHTTP POST
+Create CertificateHTTPS POST

-To create a new SSL certificate using the ZeroSSL API you will need to make an HTTP POST request to the API's certificates endpoint.
+To create a new SSL certificate using the ZeroSSL API you will need to make an HTTPS POST request to the API's certificates endpoint.
 Below you will find the API request URL you will need to make your request to as well as all required and optional request parameters.

 API Request URL: